simonmichael/hledger/doc/SPEC-lots.md

   that the output round-trips correctly (preserving the capital gain that would otherwise be lost if the dispose portion were hidden).
 Other transactions still display in their mostly-original form.

+### Per-lot disposal/transfer splits

+A separate internal split happens when a single dispose or transfer posting spans multiple lots: `processDisposePosting` / `processTransferPair` emit one fragment per matched lot, each carrying its lot subaccount.
+Multi-fragment results are tagged `_lotsplit-posting` (single-lot results need no tag), and each fragment's `poriginal` points at the user's unmodified original posting.

+Display behaviour:

+- Plain `print` collapses the fragments via `journalCollapseLotDetail` and reverts to `poriginal`, so the user sees their single original posting.
+- `print --lots` keeps the fragments visible and renders each with its lot subaccount and per-lot quantity, but with the user's original cost basis annotations (achieved by `transactionWithMostlyOriginalPostings` scaling `poriginal`'s amount to the fragment's quantity).
+- `print -x` keeps the fully inferred form (no revert).

 ## Examples